Flawless finish: Morikawa wins British Open for 2nd major

-His victory 11 months ago on his PGA Championship debut came in the first major with no spectators amid the pandemic.

-So it was a very different scenario for Morikawa, a mature-beyond-his-years Californian, as he made one of the greatest walks in golf down the 18th fairway at Royal St. George’s, first to applause and then to a standing ovation.
+And this time there was a crowd, at 32,000 the biggest since golf returned following the coronavirus outbreak.

-After tapping in for par to win by two shots over Jordan Spieth, he gave a fist pump before applauding the spectators in the huge grandstand around the 18th green, part of a crowd of 32,000 people that made for the biggest gallery in golf since before the coronavirus pandemic.
+After tapping in for par to win by two shots over Jordan Spieth, he gave a fist pump before applauding the spectators.

-“I am obviously very biased being from the U.S., but I’m seeing some of the best crowds I have ever seen out here,” Morikawa said in his victory speech on No. 18.
+Before long, he was being handed the claret jug that so many go their entire career without winning.
+He gazed adoringly at it, then thrust it into the air and gave it a kiss.

-“Those are the moments, the few seconds that you embrace so much,” he added.
-“You look around, every seat is packed, everywhere is packed with people.”
+“Those are the moments, the few seconds that you embrace so much,” he said.
+“And you look around, every seat is packed.
+Everywhere is packed with people.”

-They got to witness a player making a historic start to his major championship career.

-Morikawa is halfway to the career Grand Slam after eight starts and the first player since Bobby Jones in 1926 to win two majors in so few appearances.
+They were seeing a young player already halfway to the career Grand Slam after eight starts, the first since Bobby Jones in 1926 to win two majors in so few appearances.
 He follows Gene Sarazen, Jones, Jack Nicklaus, Seve Ballesteros, Tiger Woods, Rory McIlroy and Spieth in winning multiple majors before turning 25.

 He did it with style amid immaculate weather on the links off Sandwich Bay, flushing shots with his irons and getting up-and-down on the rare occasions he found trouble.
 He called his putting display one of the best of his short career, turning a statistical weakness into a strength.